-- Provide historical, current, and forecasted trends in demand for natural gas by region and in the State as a whole; - Assess production trends (regional, national, and global) in natural gas markets; - Examine existing and projected natural gas supply sources, pipeline and storage capabilities, and delivery infrastructure, including areas of gas system constraints and possible supply-side and demand-side (non-pipes) alternatives to address such constraints; - Assess current and projected gas system reliability needs, with attention to how clean energy policies will change needs for electricity generation and patterns of demand in the residential, commercial, and industrial sectors; - Consider the potential use of alternative fuels such as renewable natural gas (RNG) and green hydrogen in the gas system (see Alternative Fuels); - Discuss the importance of and associated technologies and practices for maintaining and improving the safety, reliability, and resilience of the gas system as it transitions; and - Discuss the interdependency of the electricity and gas systems in transitioning toward a decarbonized energy system.
+- Provide historical, current, and forecasted trends in demand for natural gas by region and in the State as a whole: - Assess production trends (regional, national, and global) in natural gas markets; - Examine existing and projected natural gas supply sources, pipeline and storage capabilities, and delivery infrastructure, including areas of gas system constraints (within New York State as well as upstream and interstate) and possible supply-side and demand-side (non-pipes) alternatives to address such constraints; - Assess current and projected gas system reliability needs, with attention to how clean energy policies will change needs for electricity generation and patterns of demand in the residential, commercial, and industrial sectors: - Assess the potential use of alternative fuels such as renewable natural gas (RNG) and green hydrogen in the gas system (see Alternative Fuels); - Discuss the importance of and associated technologies and practices for maintaining and improving the safety, reliability, and resilience of the gas system as it transitions; and - Discuss the interdependency of the electricity and gas systems in transitioning toward a decarbonized energy system.

 The analysis supporting the Plan will provide the foundation for an assessment of current policies and programs as well as the consideration of additional actions to further the State's climate and energy goals and requirements, including establishing clear targets and a timeline for the gas system transition.
-Among the issues that the State Energy Planning Board will take under consideration are: the strategic downsizing of substantial portions of the gas system; long-term gas utility planning; impacts of energy efficiency, electrification, fuel switching between gas and delivered fuels, demand response, and large-scale industrial development on changing patterns of gas use; the deployment of non-pipe alternatives, building electrification and thermal energy networks, and other demand management strategies to reduce the need for gas system infrastructure; and the impact of the gas system transition on the gas system workforce, economic development, and hard-to-electrify gas users.
-The Board further will consider the potential for alternative fuels to meet strategic needs and policy objectives; the reduction of methane leakage from the gas system; and the reduction of methane emissions from the gas supply chain, including associated regulatory actions and the voluntary standards and costs associated with certified natural gas.
+Among the issues that the State Energy Planning Board will take under consideration are: the strategic downsizing of substantial portions of the gas system; long-term gas utility planning and opportunities to integrate electric and gas planning; impacts of energy efficiency, electrification, fuel switching between gas and delivered fuels, demand response, and large-scale industrial development on changing patterns of gas use; the deployment of non-pipe alternatives, building electrification and thermal energy networks, and other demand management strategies to reduce the need for gas system infrastructure; impacts on ratepayers, rate design and innovative cost recovery options; and the impact of the gas system transition on the gas system workforce, economic development, and hard-to-electrify gas users.
+The Board further will consider the potential for alternative fuels to meet strategic needs and policy objectives; the reduction of methane leakage from the gas system; and the reduction of methane emissions from the gas supply chain, including associated regulatory actions and the voluntary standards and costs associated with certified (or differentiated) natural gas.
 The Board will carefully consider energy affordability impacts and ways to reduce energy cost burdens, with specific attention to low-income households.
 In addition, the Board will consider legislative and regulatory actions to effectuate the strategic downsizing of the gas system, to address the financial challenges of transition in part through reforming the business model of gas utilities (local distribution companies), and to adopt market-based emissions reduction mechanisms.